Kyōbate Station

-Kyōbate Station (京終駅, Kyōbate-eki) is a train station of West Japan Railway Company (JR-West) in Nara, Nara Prefecture, Japan.
+Kyōbate Station (京終駅, Kyōbate-eki) is a train station of West Japan Railway Company (JR-West) in the city of Nara, Japan.
 Although the station is on the Sakurai Line as rail infrastructure, it has been served by the Man-yō Mahoroba Line since 2010 in terms of passenger train services.

+In 2026, the Kyōbate Station was one of the JR West stations where special measures were implemented to prevent station visitors from becoming victims of fraud.